Have you ever had an FSAVC with Refuge Assurance?

 You could be owed £1,000s in Refuge Assurance FSAVC compensation if you were mis-sold.

-Many consumers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Refuge Assurance; customers were mislead about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were informed by Refuge Assurance that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Refuge Assurance; customers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most consumers were informed by Refuge Assurance that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Refuge Assurance start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".